-Evaluation Results From Regional Geologist: Proposed Well Construction Recommendations: Estimated depth to water-bearing zone: Estimated aquifer nature: Confined Unconfined Estimated depth of casing seal: Comments: As Built Well Construction Evaluation for Plan Review and/or Septic/Sewer Setback Waiver: □ Well construction is adequate □ WRD special construction standards, see well log or Comments □ Conditional use approved.
+Proposed Well Construction Recommendations: Estimated depth to water-bearing zone: □ Unconfined Estimated aguifer nature: ☐ Confined Estimated depth of casing seal: Comments: As Built Well Construction Evaluation for Plan Review and/or Septic/Sewer Setback Waiver: Well construction is adequate ☐ WRD special construction standards, see well log or Comments Conditional use approved.
 Require source sample if total coliform detected in distribution system.
-Consider for reconstruction if nitrate ≥ 5mg/L or confirmed positive total coliform in well. ○ Well construction is inadequate Not sealed to appropriate depth.
-Recommended depth: Not appropriate seal materials Open to more than one aquifer Seal info missing or unknown Seal into missing of unknown Seal not constructed properly ( $\boxtimes$ Insufficient sealant volume $\square$ Insufficient annular space) Comments: Although this well is inadequately constructed, the nature of the aquifer and close proximity of surface water are likely to be larger contributing factors to any future confirmed e.coli detection.
+Consider for reconstruction if nitrate > 5mg/L or confirmed positive total coliform in well.
+Well construction is inadequate Not sealed to appropriate depth.
+Recommended depth: Not appropriate seal materials Open to more than one aquifer Seal info missing or unknown Seal not constructed properly (Insufficient sealant volume ☐ Insufficient annular space) Comments: Although this well is inadequately constructed, the nature of the aquifer and close proximity of surface water are likely to be larger contributing factors to any future confirmed e.coli detection.
 Therefore, I'm not recommending well construction be used as a means of corrective action.
-Nature of Aquifer Evaluation: Aquifer Nature: Confined aquifer Semi-confined aquifer Unconfined aquifer Comments: Well draws water from a shallow unconfined sand and gravel aquifer.
+Nature of Aquifer Evaluation: Aguifer Nature: Confined aquifer Semi-confined aquifer Unconfined aguifer Comments: Well draws water from a shallow unconfined sand and gravel aquifer.
 Historic GWUDI monitoring established that this source is groundwater with a hydraulic connection to the Kilchis River.
 Thus, the river serves as a permanent source of viral contamination for this well.
 I recommend reviewing the other forms of corrective action with the knowledge that reconstruction of the well and eliminating the source of contamination are not options that are likely to correct the problem.
-GWUDI Review: Need to consider for GWUDI (Geologist forward info to GWUDI Coordinator) Fractured bedrock, &lt; 500 ft to surface water Coarse sand, gravel, and boulders, &lt; 200 ft to surface water Sand and gravel, &lt; 100 ft to surface water Sand, &lt; 75 ft to surface water Conditional use approved, source must be included as one of repeat coliform sampling sites, consider for GWUDI if e. coli ever confirmed in the source.
+GWUDI Review: Need to consider for GWUDI (Geologist forward info to GWUDI Coordinator) Fractured bedrock, < 500 ft to surface water Coarse sand, gravel, and boulders, < 200 ft to surface water Sand and gravel, < 100 ft to surface water Sand, < 75 ft to surface water Conditional use approved, source must be included as one of repeat coliform sampling sites, consider for GWUDI if e. coli ever confirmed in the source.
 Do not need to consider for GWUDI.
 Comments: Monitoring Reduction Determinations: Qualifies for initial chemical monitoring reduction as part of existing Wellfield - one round of chemical testing is sufficient.
 Source is on existing entry point - future monitoring required at entry point.
-Source is on a separate entry point - future monitoring includes nitrate at all entry points &amp; source monitoring at entry point designated by geologist in comments below.
+Source is on a separate entry point - future monitoring includes nitrate at all entry points & source monitoring at entry point designated by geologist in comments below.
 Qualifies for monitoring reduction based on historical data from nearby public water supply well(s) sharing the same aquifer - one round of chemical testing is sufficient.

-Qualifies for Common Aquifer designation for DBP monitoring - additional DBP sample sites not
+Evaluation Results From Regional Geologist:

 required.

-Does not qualify for monitoring reduction.
+Does not qualify for monitoring re ignation for DBP monitoring - additional DBP sample sites not duction.

-Other:

-Comments:
+Other: Comments:

-Reviewed by: Tom Pattee
+Reviewed by: Tom Pattee Date: 01/25/2011

-Date: 01/25/2011
+October 8, 2008

+STATE OF OREGON WATER RESOURCES DEPARTMENT JAN23 1979

-Water Right Permits Application for Permit to Appropriate Surface WHAFER RESOURCES DEPT
+Application for Permit to Appropriate Surface WHATER RESOURCES DEPTI SALEM OREGON

-SALEN!
-OREGON